Tinder/bazel-diff/README.md

 * Next we checkout the initial revision, then we run `generate-hashes` with the file output of `modified-filepaths` and write that JSON to a file.
 Now we have our final hashmap representation for the Bazel graph.

-* We run `bazel-diff` on the starting and final JSON hash filepaths to get our affected set of targets.
-This impacted set of targets is written to a file
+* We run `bazel-diff` on the starting and final JSON hash filepaths to get our impacted set of targets.
+This impacted set of targets is written to a file.
+You can also pass the `-t` flag to only return tests

-* Finally we run `impacted-tests` with the filepath to the list of impacted targets.
-This returns us the impacted test targets.

 ## CLI Interface

 `bazel-diff` Command
 ~~~
-Usage: bazel-diff [-hV] -b=<bazelPath> [-fh=<finalHashesJSONPath>]
+Usage: bazel-diff [-htV] -b=<bazelPath> [-fh=<finalHashesJSONPath>]
                   [-o=<outputPath>] [-sh=<startingHashesJSONPath>]
                   -w=<workspacePath> [COMMAND]
 Writes to a file the impacted targets between two Bazel graph JSON files